-Synergies Economic Consulting (Synergies) was appointed by the Australian Energy Market Operator (AEMO) as an independent expert to determine the fair payment price for the services provided by a market participant directed pursuant to direction issued on 16 November 2019 (the Directed Participant) as per NER clause 3.15.7A(b1).
-The services in question relate to the period when the Directed Participant was directed for one of its non-scheduled generating units (the Generating Unit) to restore and maintain power system security by reducing output to zero and disconnecting.
+Synergies Economic Consulting (Synergies) was appointed by the Australian Energy Market Operator (AEMO) as an independent expert to determine the fair payment price for the services provided by a market participant directed pursuant to direction issued on 16 November 2019 (the directed participant) as per NER clause 3.15.7A(b1).
+The services in question relate to the period when the directed participant was directed for one of its non-scheduled generating units (the generating unit) to restore and maintain power system security by reducing output to zero and disconnecting.

-AEMO is required by the NER to use reasonable endeavours to complete all obligations, including final settlement, no later than 150 working days after the end of the AEMO intervention event, given that an independent expert has been appointed (3.12.1(a)(2)).
-The intervention timetable requires that a draft independent expert determination be delivered no later than 22 January 2020 and a final determination by 6 March 2020.
-This will allow AEMO to complete the intervention settlement process by the required deadline of 11 June 2020.1
+AEMO is required by the NER to use reasonable endeavours to complete all obligations, including final settlement, such that the final determination of all total amounts payable or receivable by AEMO for each intervention event are reflected: "in the routine revised statement issued approximately 30 weeks after the relevant billing period" (3.12.1(a)).
+The intervention timetable requires that a final determination be delivered no later than 6 March 2020.
+This will allow AEMO to complete the intervention settlement process by the required deadline of 11 June 2020.